Babymoon in New York – 4 Days travel itinerary

-We followed by Subway to Port Authority, and we went by bus to Central Valley, Premium Outlet Woodbury Common, link here.
+After breakfast, we went to Port Authority to take the bus to Central Valley, Premium Outlet Woodbury Common, link here.

-The next morning, luckily, on the way from the hotel to the subway, we stopped at Big Daddy’s, so yes!
-Typical American Dining, as we see in the movies!
-Typical American breakfast with bacon, pancakes, fried or scrambled eggs, coffee and orange juice and toast (What about Bob $12.50) or Bow Wow Wow ($15.50) ham sandwich, cheese, eggs in the waffle.
+Typical American breakfast at the Big Daddy’s Toast with bacon, pancakes, fried or scrambled eggs, coffee and orange juice (What about Bob $12.50) or ham sandwich, cheese, eggs in the waffle (Bow Wow Wow $15.50)

 2454 Broadway, New York, NY 10024